Yoshieon/se_project_todo_app/README.md

 # Simple Todo App

-Give a brief description of the project here.
-Feel free to give it a different name.
+A todo list that shows a list of tasks.

 ## Functionality

-Give a more detailed explanation of the project and its functionality.
+Whenever a todo list is created it will update the counter of tasks.

 ## Technology